Commended in The Wesley Michel Wright Prize in Poetry.

 ‘Li is a cartographer of a different kind.
 Her map-making is as aesthetic as it is topographic, plotting fragmented histories, horizons and the spectral lands of memory and dream.’
 Tamryn Bennett, Mascara Literary Review

 Bella Li is a freelance editor as well as a managing co-editor at Five Islands Press.
 Her chapbook Maps, Cargo (Vagabond Press, 2013) was shortlisted for the 2014 Wesley Michel Wright Prize.
+Read more about Bella Li's work in Peril, The Suburban Review and at Poetry International Web.

 2017.
 180pp.
 229mm x 152mm.
 57 colour images.